danielfett/website/docs/_posts/2020-05-16-pkce-vs-nonce-equivalent-or-not.md

 > **Recommendation:** To avoid the Nonce to PKCE Sidestep Attack, clients **must not** switch between using only PKCE and only Nonce (but may use both in parallel, or switch between using only PKCE and PKCE+Nonce).
 Authorization servers **must enforce PKCE** unless they know that the client uses Nonce for **all** of its flows (and checks the Nonce value).
 The presence of a `nonce` parameter in the authorization request is **not sufficient** to determine if a client actually checks the `nonce` claim in the ID token.

+### Side Note: Stronger Attacker Model
+PKCE uses SHA256 to create the `code_challenge`.
+This is intended to prevent misuse of the stolen code even is an attacker can read the authorization request.
+Depending of the exact attack scenario, it might be a small step from reading the authorization request to actually injecting a new authorization request into the user's browser, although many details depend on the concrete deployment.

+In this expanded attacker model (i.e., the attacker can inject the authorization request and read the authorization response), we have the same situation as in the PKCE Chosen Challenge attack described in our [paper on the security of FAPI](https://danielfett.de/publications/2019-02-01-openid-fapi-formal-analysis/) and [presented at IETF 105](https://datatracker.ietf.org/doc/slides-105-oauth-sessa-oauth-security-topics/).
+This can be considered a special case of code injection.

+The same attack applies if Nonce is used to protect the flow.

+On the one hand, it is hard or impossible to protect any redirect-based protocols against these attacks.
+On the other hand, to perform the attack in practice, the attacker needs good timing and ideally some side-channel information about the user (e.g., knowing when the user wants to start an authorization flow).

 ### Misuse of Stolen Codes: Summary

 For public clients, only PKCE provides sufficient protection.
 For confidential clients, always using PKCE or always using Nonce are safe choices.
 In any case, PKCE can be combined with Nonce.
 However, a dynamic switch between "PKCE-only" and "Nonce-only" flows must be avoided.